 Best practice #

-- When target audience is likely to be knowledgeable and implement good manual backup schemes
+- When the target audience is likely to be knowledgeable and implement good manual backup schemes

 - When storing medium amounts

-- When risk of loss from theft is higher than self-inflicted loss
+- When the risk of loss from theft is higher than the risk of self-inflicted loss

 - When users are new to bitcoin and unlikely to implement good manual backups